cdpxe/WendzelNNTPd/docs/docs/index.md

 Access Control (RBAC) system.
 ACL and RBAC are described in a own chapter.
 WendzelNNTPd was probably the first Usenet server with support for RBAC.

+Encrypted connections are feasible as WendzelNNTPd supports TLS v1.0 to v1.3 including STARTTLS!

 Another feature that was introduced by WendzelNNTPd (and later adopted by other servers) are so-called "invisible newsgroups": If access